Joule (restaurant)

 Joule is a Korean fusion restaurant in Seattle, in the U.S. state of Washington.

+Description and history

 Located in the Wallingford neighborhood, the steakhouse is owned by married chefs Rachel Yang and Seif Chirchi.
 Joule opened in 2007.
-The kalbi has a marinade with sake, mirin, pureed Asian pear, garlic, and soy sauce, and is served with gochuchang and kimchi.
+The kalbi has a marinade with sake, mirin, pureed Asian pear, garlic, and soy sauce, and is served with gochujang and kimchi.
 The menu has also included hanger steak with fermented soybean, a flat iron steak with pepper, tteok (Korean rice cakes), pickled mustard greens, and chorizo.
 The restaurant makes and smokes tofu, sometimes adding a confit of hon-shimeji mushrooms, thyme, and soy-truffle vinaigrette.
 A dessert called the "Joule box" has tapioca in coconut milk with grapefruit panna cotta and coconut.